Looking at the posterior: accuracy and uncertainty of neural-network predictions: Conclusions

-Predictive entropy and mutual information are two measures of uncertainty derived from the high-dimensional model posterior and the posterior predictive distribution.
-If there are other, complementary or more informative, derived quantities that can capture the uncertainty of artificial neural networks better also remains an interesting question.
+We conclude by mentioning the most important open questions.
+First, is it possible to explain how uncertainty quantification depends on architecture from the mathematical theory of neural networks, and how to use this to build architectures that target robust uncertainty quantification.
+Second, given the recent rise of attention-based architectures across multiple domains such as natural language processing and computer vision, it is of utmost importance to properly understand their posteriors and related uncertainty measures.
+Third, in practical application, uncertainty quantification using the Bayesian posterior depends on accurate posterior approximations.
+Here we used ensembles as a robust baseline, but there is a growing need for accurate and computationally effective posterior approximation methods.
+Finally, entropy and mutual information are two measures of uncertainty derived from the high-dimensional model posterior and the posterior predictive distribution.
+Whether there might be other, complementary or more informative, derived quantities that can capture the uncertainty of artificial neural networks better also remains an interesting question.

+In summary, the joint distribution of predictive and epistemic uncertainty can inform on neural-network efficacy when calibrated for a given dataset and architecture.

 \